 - Annalisa Pardo - KIMT talks to the first person to test it out.
 (Sep.
 13, 2018)

 I'm John Morris, a passionate traveler who also happens to be a triple amputee and wheelchair user.
 I created this wheelchair travel blog to show others that traveling with a disability is possible.
 I've now flown more than 750,000 miles and visited 30 countries and territories — all with just one hand, a passport and my power wheelchair.
-On this website you'll find loads of information and resources to help you plan a wheelchair accessible vacation.
-I look forward to seeing the places you go and how you #OpenYourWorld.
-"Don't listen to what they say.
-Go see."

 - John Morris